naninovel/docs/docs/guide/compatibility.md

 * Consoles: Nintendo Switch

 ::: info NOTE
-While Unity allows building for numerous other platforms (PlayStation, Xbox, Stadia, etc), some features (eg, save system) may not work out of the box, as access to the platform-specific SDKs is restricted for registered developers only.
-We don't have the access to such SDKs and are not able to provide support for platforms outside of the list above.
-Find more information about developing for game consoles in [the article](https://unity.com/how-to/develop-console-video-games-unity).
+While Unity allows building for many other platforms (PlayStation, Xbox, Stadia, etc), some features (eg, save system) may not work out of the box, as access to the platform-specific SDKs is restricted for registered developers only.
+We don't have the access to such SDKs and are not able to provide support for platforms outside the list above.
+Find more information in [the article](https://unity.com/how-to/develop-console-video-games-unity).
 :::

 ## Enter Play Mode